Does IBS cause fatigue?

 There was a direct correlation between fatigue levels and GI symptoms.
 The worse the abdominal pain and/or GI symptoms, the worse the fatigue.
 Some studies found fatigue worse in IBS-C. Other studies found fatigue worse in IBS-D.

-Your guts are connected through a super-highway of nerves to your brain.
+Your guts connect to your brain through a super-highway of nerves.
 Some call this the gut-brain axis.
 Below, I’ll show you how the gut-brain axis can wreak havoc on your energy levels!

 How exactly does IBS cause fatigue?